Omega-3 fatty acids

 Dr. med.
 Heinz Lüscher

-Omega-3 fatty acids play an important role in various functions in the organism and therefore have a very wide range of applications in the prevention and treatment of various diseases.
-Omega-3 fatty acids are essential, so it is imperative that the requirement is covered by the diet.
+Omega-3 fatty acids play an important role in the organism in various functions and therefore have a very wide range of applications in the prevention and treatment of various diseases.
+Omega-3 fatty acids are essential, and it is therefore imperative that their requirements are covered by the diet.
 The biologically most active omega-3 fatty acids EPA and DHA are contained in high quantities in fish and krill oil.
 However, there are also options for people with a vegan lifestyle to supply omega fatty acids.

 What are Omega-3-fatty acids?